andychase/codebook/topics/info/terms.md

-No agency relationship: The parties agree that no joint venture, partnership, employment, or agency relationship exists between you and Tech Store Club as a result of the Terms or from your use of any of the Services.
+No agency relationship: The parties agree that no joint venture, partnership, employment, or agency relationship exists between you and Snap Notes Collective as a result of the Terms or from your use of any of the Services.

-Integration: These Master Terms and any applicable Additional Terms constitute the entire agreement between you and Tech Store Club relating to this subject matter and supersede any and all prior communications and/or agreements between you and Tech Store Club relating to access and use of the Services.
+Integration: These Master Terms and any applicable Additional Terms constitute the entire agreement between you and Snap Notes Collective relating to this subject matter and supersede any and all prior communications and/or agreements between you and Snap Notes Collective relating to access and use of the Services.

 > Human-readable summary of Sec 16: If there is a lawsuit arising from